nanoframework/nf-interpreter/docs/CMake/chibios-build.md

 When adding a new vendor/series/board follow these general guidelines:
 1. When in doubt try to follow the make files of the repo.
 They'll give you all the details that you need in order to replicate that in the CMake files.
 2. Check if the series file exists.
 If not, create it and add the source files and include directories.
-3. Check if the series list (e.g. STM32_F0xx_BOARDS) contains the board name.
-If not add the board there or, if the series list doesn't exist at all, add it along with the respective logic.
+3. Check if the target series name is contained in the `CHIBIOS_SUPPORTED_SERIES` list.
+If not add the series name there.
 4. Check if the linker file name is listed in the series file.
-If not, add them.
+If not, add it.